sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

       }
     ```

+    > `fiori_preview:true` enables SAP Fiori preview also in production mode as you saw it in your local application in the previous tutorial in step 4.

     > `kind:sql` declares the requirement for an SQL database.
 It evaluates to `sqlite` in the `development` profile (active by default), while in `production` it equals `hana`.
 This way you don't need to modify this file if you want to switch between the two databases.

     > Don't edit the `gen/db/package.json` file.

 3. In the command line add the SAP HANA driver as a dependency to your project: